Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Impact on dwarf galaxy halos

 The number density of halos per unit mass, i.e., the halo mass function; is then

 we use the Sheth-Tormen mass function $f$, that extends the Press-Schechter formalism to ellipsoidal collapse~\cite{Sheth:2001dp}

-where $\nu \equiv \delta_c/\sigma(R, z)$ with $\delta_c$ the linear overdensity threshold for spherical collapse; and $A$, $a$, and $p$ are parameters calibrated to simulations.
-This formalism reproduces several non-CDM simulations~\cite{Schneider:2013ria}, as well as CDM simulations down to halo masses $M \sim 10^7 M_\odot$~\cite{Bohr:2021bdm}.
+where $\nu \equiv \delta_c/\sigma$ with $\delta_c$ the linear overdensity threshold for spherical collapse; and $A$, $a$, and $p$ are parameters calibrated to simulations.
+This formalism reproduces simulations with modified power spectra~\cite{Schneider:2013ria, Hirano:2015wla, Hirano:2023auh}, and CDM simulations down to halo masses $M \sim 10^7 M_\odot$~\cite{Bohr:2021bdm}.
 Lower-mass halos are not expected to host galaxies and hence are not relevant for our analysis (see \cref{sec:satellites_formalism}).
 We set $\delta_c = 1.686$, corresponding to an Einstein-de Sitter Universe; and $A=0.30$, $a=0.79$, and $p=0.22$~\cite{2019MNRAS.485.5010B}.
-We add an overall 20\% suppression due to baryons~\cite{2017MNRAS.471.1709G, Benson:2019jio, 2020MNRAS.492.5780R, Samuel:2019ylk}.
 As we are interested in Milky Way satellites, we need the \emph{subhalo} mass function, which we compute following the merger tree algorithm from Refs.~\cite{Cole:2000ex, Parkinson:2007yh, Sheth:1999su}.
 This algorithm describes the hierarchical formation history of DM halos.
 As we show below, our results do not strongly rely on the halo mass function, so potential uncertainties related to the extended Press-Schechter formalism in LDM models are subdominant contributions to our error budget.
+We include an overall 20\% suppression of the subhalo mass function due to baryons across all relevant masses ($M < 10^{11} M_\odot$, see below)~\cite{2017MNRAS.471.1709G, Benson:2019jio, 2020MNRAS.492.5780R, Samuel:2019ylk}.

 We also explore halo density profiles.
 For low-mass halos, we assume an NFW form~\cite{Navarro:1996gj}

 with $\rho_s$ a characteristic density and $r_s$ the scale radius.
 For higher-mass halos, we include baryonic feedback by making the profiles cored as we describe in \cref{sec:satellites_formalism}.
 We parametrize $r_s$ in terms of the concentration